 2. Soil movement

 Soil typically expands when it is wet and shrinks when it becomes dry.
 These changes may lead to soil movement over time.
-Soil movement can cause your foundations to shift, which will eventually affect your floors.
+Soil movement can cause your foundations to shift, eventually affecting your floors.

-If the builders lay the foundation of a house without compacting the soil beneath, soil movement risks will be compounded and may result in shifting and sagging floors.
+If the builders lay the foundation without compacting the soil beneath, soil movement risks will be compounded and may result in shifting, sagging, and the floor not level in house.

 3. Exposure to excess moisture